The-w0rst/grimmbot/README.md

 - `config/setup.env` – one file to hold all the secret tokens.
 - `requirements/base.txt` – packages the installer grabs.
 - `bootstrap.sh` – one-liner to clone and run the setup.
 - `install.py` – interactive installer for dependencies and config.
+Curse chats with you line by line to gather each token.
 - `setup.sh` – optional helper for dependencies.
 - `cogs/` – trivia, moderation, music, and other little toys.
 - `media_player.py` – handles local tracks and links.